 Biogeography, Phylogenetics and Systematics

 I have a keen interest in the evolutionary histories of poison frogs.
 Several of my current projects focus on the poison frog genera: Ameerega and Ranitomeya, which recently diverged into the east Andes versant.
-There they rapidly radiated into 45 aposematic species.
-We have already sequenced genomic data (UCEs) of over 750 tissue samples from all species in the genera from across the species’ ranges.
+We have already sequenced genomic data (UCEs) of over 850 tissue samples from all species in the genera from across the species’ ranges.
 I also have an extensive collection of acoustic and morphological data.
 These projects provide a rigorous framework for studying speciation, geographic variation – including widespread mimicry - and genome evolution.
 From a practical perspective, our systematic research clarifies the core evolutionary units, which gives meaning to the genes and genomic patterns we study and provides a starting point for biodiversity preservation.
-Lastly, as with much of my research program, this provides an essential understanding why species are in their present locations.
+Lastly, my quantitative biogeography research provides an essential understanding of why species are in their present locations.

 Environmental, spatial, and behavioral factors driving species boundaries

-The key factors that reinforce species boundaries for most species are poorly understood, particular of those in natural systems.
-We currently are working with closely related Ameerega species with distinct morphologies, distributions, and advertisement calls.
-All these factors thought to reinforce species boundaries in amphibians.
-Despite these distinctions, genomic data provide evidence of several pulses of historical hybridization between many species.
-We are currently investigating the synergy between: 1) the role of historic climate dynamism in these introgression events and 2) how the contemporary species phenotypes (acoustic and morphological) have maintained the mechanisms of speciation.
-Our research on the Ameerega petersi species complex, identified a key role for dynamism in climates, which cyclically isolated and connected sister species, resulting in bursts of introgression followed by periods of isolation (French et al., submitted).
-After each introgression period, the genomes of the other taxa were gradually absorbed, and largely dissolved, into the larger core population of the sister species (i.e., as observed in Neanderthals and humans)
+The key factors that reinforce species boundaries are poorly understood, particularly in natural settings.
+We currently are working with the Ameerega bassleri species complex, a group that possesses 3 species, each with distinct morphologies, distributions, and advertisement calls.
+All factors are thought to reinforce species boundaries in amphibians.
+Despite these distinctions, genomic data provide evidence of several pulses of historical hybridization between A. basssleri and the other two species in this complex.
+We are currently investigating the synergy between 1) the role of historic climate dynamism in these introgression events and 2) how the contemporary species phenotypes (acoustic and morphological) have maintained the mechanisms of speciation.
+To do the latter we are planning to use female choice experiments, which will allow us to distinguish the utility of acoustic and morphologically differences among species and their role in maintaining species boundaries.